Indonesia Weather, climate and geography

 Best time to visit

-Indonesia lies between the mainland of South East Asia and Australia in the Indian and Pacific oceans.
-It is the world's largest archipelago state.
-Indonesia is made up of five main islands - Sumatra, Java, Sulawesi, Kalimantan (part of the island of Borneo) and Irian Jaya (the western half of New Guinea) - and 30 smaller archipelagos.
+Indonesia lies between the mainland of Southeast Asia and Australia in the Indian and Pacific oceans.
+It is the world's largest archipelago country.
+Indonesia is made up of five main islands - Sumatra, Java, Sulawesi, Kalimantan (part of the island of Borneo) and New Guinea - and 30 smaller archipelagos.

-In total, the Indonesian archipelago consists of about 17,508 islands; 6,000 of these are inhabited and stretch over 4,828km (3,000 miles), most lying in a volcanic belt with more than 300 volcanoes, the great majority of which are extinct.
+In total, the Indonesian archipelago consists of about 18,307 islands according to the National Institute of Aeronautics and Space; 6,000 of these are inhabited and stretch over 4,828km (3,000 miles), most lying in a volcanic belt with more than 400 volcanoes, the great majority of which are extinct.
 The landscape varies from island to island, ranging from high mountains and plateaux to coastal lowlands and alluvial belts.